 Before You Start

-1. How will the local economy use the space?
+1. How will the local economy utilise the space?

 2. Who is looking to rent?

-3. What needs do they have that aren’t currently met by buildings in the area?
+3. What needs do they have that aren’t currently met by buildings in the local area?

 Where to Save

-Ceilings – do you need to install them?
-With the minimalist trend towards more skeletal buildings you may be able to create a more interesting space by leaving them out, with a potential saving of up to £40/m
+Ceilings: With the minimalist trend towards more skeletal buildings, you may be able to create a more interesting space by leaving them out and exposing pipework, etc.

 Where to Add Value

-Floor finishes – in circulation spaces, a poor choice on floor finishes will make your property look shabby and therefore less appealing.
-Plan to invest around £28-£35/m² for better quality materials.
+Floor finishes: Other than the walls, the floors are the most visible part of your property, and a poor choice on floor finishes will make your property look shabby and therefore less appealing.

 Great job ThreeHundredandSixtyDegrees!
 I’m very grateful and love your speedy response.Rob Clark - Dr Martins